-The performance of each and every electronic system or electronic circuit depends upon the power supply that energizes the circuit or system.
-It provides required current to the circuit.
-Any disturbance noise in this power supply can cause problem in working or operation of circuit.
+The performance of every electronic system or electronic circuit depends upon the power supply that energizes the circuit or system.
+It provides the required current to the circuit.
+Any disturbance noise in this power supply can cause problems in the working or operation of the circuit.
 If there is any deviation in this power supply level the circuit may not work properly.
 The accuracy and precision of circuit operation depends upon it.
-In some of the circuits all the calibration are done at this voltage level.
-So all these calibrations becomes false if there is fluctuation in supply level.
+In some of the circuits all the calibration is done at this voltage level.
+So all these calibrations become false if there is a fluctuation in supply level.

 There are two types of power supplies

 Unregulated supply is used in some circuits where there is no much change in the required load current.
 The load current remains fixed or deviation is very less.
 Because in such supply